 As you probably know, both Medicare Part A is hospital coverage for Medicare beneficiaries.
 It covers inpatient care in hospitals and skilled nursing facilities.
 It also covers limited home healthcare services and hospice care. and Part B (Original Medicare) have A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share..
 Deductibles are what you pay out-of-pocket before insurance kicks in to pay its share.

 With Original Medicare, the largest deductible is your Part A coverage for Inpatient care refers to care provided in a hospital or other inpatient facility.
 Inpatients are admitted and stay at least one night depending on their condition..
 Fortunately, Medicare supplements can still cover this deductible.
 However, as of 1 January 2020, plans can’t cover the Part B deductible for your medical services (doctor visits, lab tests, etc).

 Since Plan F and Plan C cover that deductible, these plans are no longer available to new enrollees.
 However, if you already have one of these plans you can keep it.

 People with a Plan F policy have what’s known as first-dollar coverage.
 That simply means that from day one they are fully covered on all Medicare-approved services.
 Medicare covers 80% and their Plan F policy covers the rest.
 That’s a nice convenience, but it does not necessarily result in savings.

-Going forward, Congress now knows that every Medicare beneficiary will pay their deductible out-of-pocket and think twice before seeing their doctor or going to the emergency room instead of making an urgent care appointment.
+Going forward, Congress now knows that every Medicare A person who has health care insurance through the Medicare or Medicaid programs. will pay their deductible out-of-pocket and think twice before seeing their doctor or going to the emergency room instead of making an urgent care appointment.
 Basically, they want you to think about whether a doctor’s visit is truly necessary.